openforis/collect-earth-online-doc/docs/source/institution/imagery.rst

 - You can add new imagery sources by clicking on the **[Add New Imagery]** button.
 More information on this process is available in the section below.
 - You can Change the visibility of your institution's imagery by clicking on the **[Change Visibility]** button after selecting one or multiple imagery sources.
 The default is for imagery you add to be Private and only available to be used by projects from this institution.
 You can make imagery public, which allows you to make the imagery available to any project in CEO. **USE THIS AT YOUR OWN RISK**
 - You can also delete imagery sources by clicking on the **[Delete]** button after selecting one or multiple imagery sources.
 This will permanently delete the imagery source from your Institution and all Projects that use it.
 - The **[Edit]** button brings up the form to edit the imagery source.
-You can change the title, attribution, and other settings for the imagery source.
+You can change the alt, attribution, and other settings for the imagery source.

 Imagery Overview